Sanmoo/kotlin-ddd-synchronizer/BACKLOG.md

 [ ] Processing of Events from New Bounded Context
     [ ] When event is originated by Integrator Action [ ] When not
-[ ] Processing of Commands CreateResourceADownstream and CreateResourceAUpstream [ ] Processing of Commands UpdateResourceADownstream and UpdateResourceAUpstream [ ] Processing of Commands CreateResourceBDownstream and CreateResourceBUpstream
+[ ] Review: Commands need to be serialized, Events need to be deserialized.
+Remove functions in Message classes [ ] Processing of Commands CreateResourceADownstream and CreateResourceAUpstream [ ] Processing of Commands UpdateResourceADownstream and UpdateResourceAUpstream [ ] Processing of Commands CreateResourceBDownstream and CreateResourceBUpstream